-- Describe how the organization and financing of health services influence access, quality and cost - Apply management principles to planning, organizing, leading and controlling health care enterprises - Apply skills in financial accounting to healthcare administration decisions - Apply principles of health economics in analyzing the behavior of healthcare market stakeholders - Conduct economic evaluations of health services - Utilize public finance theory to assess the impact of proposals to reform the financing and delivery of health services - Incorporate legal principles in the administration of health services - Prepare health policy briefings suitable for the range of policy stakeholders involved with the formulation and implementation of a health policy under consideration by decision makers - Design an advocacy strategy for the development and implementation of a health policy
+- 1. Describe how the organization and financing of healthcare influences access, quality and costs - 2.
+Apply management principles to planning, organizing, leading and controlling health care enterprises - 3.
+Apply skills in financial accounting to healthcare administration decisions - 4.
+Apply principles of health economics in analyzing the behavior of healthcare market stakeholders - 5.
+Conduct economic evaluations of healthcare services

+6. Utilize public finance theory to assess the efficiency and equity of proposals to reform the financing and delivery of health care services